 The Board may on payment of the fee prescribed in Schedule 1 item 15 issue to a medical practitioner a certificate of good standing in respect of the medical practitioner.

-12. Complaints to the complaints assessment committee

-(1) A complaint to the complaints assessment committee is to be in writing.

-(2) A person who complains to the complaints assessment committee must give to the committee —

-(a) his or her name; and

-(b) such other information relating to the person’s identity as the Board or registrar may require.
+[12.
+Deleted in Gazette 31 Jul 2009 p.
+3025.]

 13. Appointment of a conciliator

 (1) After consulting a person with knowledge of and experience in the conciliation of complaints, the complaints assessment committee may appoint a person with knowledge of and experience in the conciliation of complaints to be a conciliator to preside over a conference under section 110(2) of the Act.